Azat228/NEC-standard-IR-communication/Readme.md

 ### File Structure
 NEC-standard-IR-communication/<br>
 ├── arduino_part/<br>
-│ ├── Write_digital_multiple/Write_digital_multiple.ino (for Arduino1)<br>
-│ └── IR_TransmitterReceiver/IR_TransmitterReceiver.ino (for Arduino2)<br>
+│ └── IR_TransmitterReceiver.ino (for Arduino2)<br>
 └── Nec_communication.sim/ (FPGA project files)<br>
 ### Installation Steps
-1. Connect PYNQ Z2 to your computer
+1. Connect PYNQ Z2 to your computer (micro usb and ethernet cable)
-2. Open `NEC_communication.xpr` in Vivado version 2020.2 not 2025 or older!
-3. Program the FPGA with the bitstream
+2. connect to the server http://192.168.2.99:9090/
+3. move all files from PS part here, and open nec_onlyFPGA.ipynb file

 ### Uploading Arduino Sketches
-1. **Arduino1**:
-   - Open `Write_digital_multiple.ino`
-   - Upload to the first Arduino

-2. **Arduino2**:
+2. **Arduino**:
    - Open `IR_TransmitterReceiver.ino`
    - Upload to the second Arduino

 ## 🚀 Running the Project

-1. Open the Serial Monitor for Arduino1 (baud rate: 9600)
-2. Enter the codes you want to transmit (digits 0-9 or symbols +,-)
+1. run the nec_onlyFPGA.ipynb file and write the command that you want to send
-3. The FPGA will:
+2. The FPGA will:
-   - Receive the codes via PMODB
    - Transmit each code via IR (AR0 pin) with ~3 second intervals
-4. Arduino2 will:
+3. Arduino will:
    - Receive the IR signals via pin 11
    - Display the decoded values in its Serial Monitor (baud rate: 9600)

-## ⚠️ Important Notes
-- The NEC address is fixed at 0 and cannot be changed
-- Default GPIO mappings are defined in the constraints file

 ## 🔧 Troubleshooting
 | Issue | Solution |